wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 (this happens if the multiple loads speculated on the same store).
 If a conflictng entry is identified, the load will either squash and re-execute (which makes little sense becaise the load is at the head of the ROB), or simply forward data from the store instruction.

+By eliminating the load queue, and adding several more fields to hardware structures that maintain instruction states, we have eliminated unnecessary L1 access on every load commit.
+Furthermore, when a store address is calculated, no associative search is performed, because loads will validate themselves when committed.
+The commit of load also does not require associatively searching the store queue, because the index of the entry in the queue has been recorded in the ROB.